 I have a window fetish.
 There, I’ve said it.
-Mullions or muntins* of different widths make my hair stand on end; clean lines bestow calm and order to even the most carelessly designed building.
-Simply put, both God and the Devil are in the detail.
+Mullions or muntins* of different widths make my hair stand on end; they let the building down, its facade a jumble.
+Simply put, both God and the Devil are in the detail … and detail is where stories can be told.

 There is something wonderful about a building façade that is proud to address the world around it.
 Brick has made a huge comeback in recent years, although the craftsman bricklayer is unlikely to enthuse over the faced panels often used to create the illusion of a traditional brick wall.
 Some architects reference the building’s historic context by specifying a material or finish that speaks of its past; a favourite of mine is the Turnmill Building, faced with bespoke bricks designed as an homage to the nature and form of Clerkenwell’s warehouses.

 The Peabody Trust is known for the design of beautifully detailed, elegant estates that provide not just function but respect to occupants; from its earliest developments, the health of tenants was at the forefront of the architects’ brief, taking into account basic requirements for natural ventilation as well as spaces for children to play, and for the elderly to perambulate and socialise.
 Unlike today’s developments, designed and marketed to a specific generation or family-type, a Peabody Estate ensured that adults, children, singles, couples and families lived and played side by side.
-They delivered elegant, cohesive design, thoughtful detail and often, imaginative touches too.
+They delivered elegant, cohesive design, thoughtful detail and often, imaginative touches too; a story of social responsibility with respect for community and individual alike.

 Speaking of elegance, let’s turn to the pervasive glazed façade, an unedifying solution exemplified neatly by the Lexicon Building on City Road.
 Here, SOM with Squire and Partners have designed a handsome building, each apartment sealed with floor to ceiling glass.
 Presumably the developer was happy to avoid the expense of window openings or balconies; now fully occupied, all these high windows feature drawn, full height blinds protecting the occupant from the magnified morning sun beating straight into their home – and the panoramic city views for which they have paid a premium.
 At launch in 2015 a two-bed apartment here cost a cool £1.4m – a substantial sum for hot, blind home.

-Dull grey steel vertical bars proliferate the balconies of new-build apartment buildings; worse still is the use of solid glass, denying the smallest pleasure-giving breeze to flow through the enclosed space.
+Dull grey steel vertical bars proliferate balconies on myriad new-build apartment buildings; worse still is the use of solid glass, denying the smallest pleasure-giving breeze to flow through the enclosed space.

 Value design is embraced by those responsible for delivering major projects, forgoing opportunity for contemporary art and craft to flourish within our city scapes.
 Just a little more investment into the commissioning of artists could, for instance, deliver wrought iron railings cast into a hallmark design for the developer.
 Interestingly perforated metal might create shapes that throw fascinating strands of light into the interior they embrace; a façade of many balconies could feature words and letters that combine to reveal a poem when viewed from the street.